 A quick way to dissolve stress is to immerse yourself in water.
 My bath is my sanctuary after a busy day.
 It washes away everything from bus exhaust to long hours of air travel to pesky symptoms I have taken on from others.

 Soaking in natural mineral springs divinely purifies all that ails.

 Empaths, keep practicing these strategies.
 By protecting yourself and your space, you can create a magical safe bubble around you that nurtures you, while simultaneously driving negative people away.
 Don’t panic if you occasionally pick up pain or some other nasty symptom.
 It happens.
 With strategies I discuss in my book to surrender other people’s symptoms you can have quicker responses to stressful situations.
 This will make you feel safer, healthier, and your sensitivities can blossom.

-Judith Orloff MD is author of the national bestseller The Ecstasy of Surrender: 12 Surprising Ways Letting Go Can Empower Your Life, upon which this article is based.
-Dr. Orloff is a psychiatrist, intuitive healer, and New York Times bestselling author who synthesizes the pearls of traditional medicine with cutting edge knowledge of intuition, energy, and spirituality.
+Judith Orloff MD is the author of the national bestseller The Ecstasy of Surrender: 12 Surprising Ways Letting Go Can Empower Your Life, upon which this article is based.
+Dr. Orloff is a psychiatrist, intuitive healer, and New York Times bestselling author who synthesizes the pearls of traditional medicine with cutting-edge knowledge of intuition, energy, and spirituality.
 An Assistant Clinical Professor of Psychiatry at UCLA, she passionately believes that the future of medicine involves integrating all this wisdom to achieve emotional freedom and total wellness.